CYB3R-JUNKI3/Terminator-Resistance-VR/README.md

-## Weapon Melee Gesture
+## Melee Gesture
-    This may  take a bit of getting used too.
-    Try not to swing "through" an object, ..
+- Swing your Right Controller in ANY direction
-    Instead, Swing and stop the controller pointing at the object you want to hit.
+- Stop your Right Controller pointing at the object/enemy you wish to hit
+- Melee will trigger
+####  (In game Melee (Y button) still works as intended)
 ----